Cost-Intelligence-Agency/CIA/backend/database/README.md

 ## Key Constraints

-- No user emails, names, or identities
+- No user emails, names, or identities (exception: 'founder' tag)
 - No facility-specific data in public queries (aggregated only)
 - Minimum N thresholds for privacy
 - Cryptographic signatures stored for verification